glowmonster-goated/FaceFace-Bot/README.md

 - `/cancel-match [match]` – removes an open scrim if it gets called off.
 - `/check-scrims` – shows every scrim and score, plus controls to remove one or clear them all.
 - Persistent stats saved to `stats.json` so you keep history across restarts.
+- Optional role gating so only members with configured roles can run bot commands.

 ## Prerequisites